 2001: Advanced Diploma in Humanistic-Integrative Counselling

-I am a Principal Tutor on the Diploma in Humanistic-Integrative Counselling at CPPD Counselling School in North London.
+I was a Principal Tutor on the Diploma in Humanistic-Integrative Counselling at CPPD Counselling School in North London for over 10 years.
+I still Guest Tutor there.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.